If you’re operating a side business, making the jump from part- to full-time can be pretty intimidating.

 3. Get people talking

+Every marketer’s favorite tool is word-of-mouth, because it’s more or less free, and it works.
 Buzz has the power to carry your message a lot further than paid media can, and consumers are more likely to trust organic word-of-mouth over advertising.

 In 2009, Grasshopper rebranded and created a campaign to generate buzz.
 The results?
 The campaign got coverage from big sites including Mashable and Inc., was mentioned on several national TV broadcasts, and drove nearly 52,000 visits to Grasshopper’s website in the first three months.
 That’s powerful.

+The trick to creating buzz is to surprise and delight people to the point that they have to share the story with someone else.
 That’s how word-of-mouth spreads — when people can’t help but talk about you.
 And you don’t have to send out 25,000 chocolate-covered grasshoppers to make it happen.

-How to Create buzz for your business
+How to create buzz for your business

 Be even more amazing.
 Create a whole campaign around going truly above and beyond for a select group of customers.
 Offer in-person training on how to use your product, create a new tier of exceptional service, etc.